 So, which one is right for you?

 Which of the two streaming services to subscribe to comes down to personal preference.
-Netflix has more (and arguably better) original content, offers 4K resolution (high-end plan only), and is more generous in terms of how many devices you can watch content on at the same time.
-It also lets you download movies and TV shows on your mobile device for offline viewing.
+Netflix has more (and arguably better) original content.
+It also offers more support for 4K resolution (high-end plan only).
+Finally, it is more generous in terms of how many devices you can watch content on at the same time.

 You get to decide the winner in the Hulu vs Netflix battle.

-Both services have their pros and cons, so the best thing to do is to try them out both.
-They both offer free trials, allowing you to check out the content on offer and test out the video quality along with other features without spending a dime.
+Both services have their pros and cons, so the best thing to do is to try them both out.
+Hulu offers free trials, allowing you to check out the content on offer and test out the video quality along with other features without spending a dime.
+And Netflix allows you to cancel anytime if you don’t like what you see.
 After the testing period is complete, you’ll have a better idea of which service offers more value for you.

 Also, keep in mind that you can cancel your Hulu or Netflix account any time with just a few clicks.
 So if you ever get tired of one service for whatever reason, you can switch over to the other one within minutes.
-Hell, you can go back and forth every month if that’s your thing.
-I regularly switch between different streaming services depending on the content I want to watch.
-A lot of the shows on Netflix aren’t available on Hulu and vice versa, so moving from one service to the other gives you the chance to discover new content.
+Heck, you can go back and forth every month if that’s your thing.
+A lot of the shows on Netflix aren’t available on Hulu and vice versa.
+That means moving from one service to the other gives you the chance to discover new content.